How to Host a Jane's Walk

 -

 Location: Jane’s Talks can be hosted at our central event space or at a place in the community.
-If your group has access to a unique and accessible space, you can host it there.
+If your group has access to a unique and wheelchair-accessible space, you can host it there.

 -